What Do I Really Need For My Baby?

 Second hand prams are readily available and can be very good value for money.

-• That a replacement mattress is still available to buy.
+- That a well fitting replacement mattress is still available to buy

 Baby clothes are hard to resist.
 There is loads of choice.
 It is easy to get carried away and buy more than you need.

-• Get different layers of clothing for your baby so that you can keep their body temperature stable.
+- Get different layers of clothing for your baby so that you can keep their body temperature stable.
 Remember to take layers like hats off when you are inside so your baby does not overheat.